OrchidSource/orchid-desktop/README.md

     npm install

-(Note that the orchid-core and orchid-service-vpn libraries are now included via a git submodule.)
+(Note that the orchid-core and orchid-service-vpn libraries are now included via a git submodule, and all building/linking of those libraries is handled by `npm install`.)

 ## Running